-As previously mentioned, Employee was removed from service with an effective date of August 15, 2009.
-However, she did not file her petition for appeal until April 14, 2010, approximately eight months after the effective date of her termination.
+As previously mentioned, Employee was removed from service with an effective date of September 9, 2010.
+However, she did not file her petition for appeal until December 3, 2010, approximately three months after the effective date of her termination.
 This is well past the 30 day filing deadline as discussed supra.
 Employee was given proper notice regarding her options to file an appeal in response to her termination.
 The options discussed in the termination letter required employee to make an election of remedies.
-Employee made the decision to allow her Union to file a class grievance on her behalf.
-Because she failed to file her petition for appeal within the 30 day deadline, I find that Employee is precluded from pursuing this appeal before this forum.
+Because she failed to file her petition for appeal within the 30 day deadline with this Office, I find that Employee is precluded from pursuing her appeal before this forum.